The first granny smith was grown by the real Granny Smith, an amateur horticulturalist and early migrant to convict era Sydney.

 Like people, apples exhibit a genetic trait known as heterozygosity.

-Each location on a genome is known as an ‘allele’; heterozygous individuals have two different genes at each location, one dominant, and one recessive.
-The genes are supplied by the individual’s parents, one set from the each.
+Heterozygous individuals have two different genes at each location, one dominant, and one recessive.
+The genes are supplied by the individual’s parents, one set from each; in apples, one set comes the flower, and another from the pollen.

 Heterozygosity allows for an enormous number of genetic combinations, resulting in many different variations within a population.

 This makes apple seeds unpredictable.
-Their genetic makeup is created at random, and usually shows traits that are quite different to the apples that produced them.
+Their genetic makeup is created at random, and often shows traits that are quite different to the apples that produced them.

-Apples from trees grown from seeds are known as ‘pippins’.
-Each time a pippin apple is grown, you are essentially creating a new type; the reason apples come in such a wide variety.
+Apples grown from seeds are known as ‘pippins’.
+Each time an apple tree is grown from a seed, you are essentially creating a new type, which is the reason they come in such a wide variety.

 As humans began cultivating apples, it became desirable to replicate certain types.
-Different varieties of apples were required for different purposes, baking or cider making, and some were more popular due to their taste.
+Different apples were used for different purposes, baking or cider making, and some were more popular due to their taste.

 As growing apples from seeds lead to unpredictable results, not known till years later when the trees began to fruit, ‘grafting’ was developed as an alternative.